 GOAL of the competition:

 The competition aims to select 2 Georgian regional online media outlets to participate in GMPP.
-The ultimate goal of GMPP is to strengthen Georgian media as news organizations and sustainable businesses through reciprocal partnership visits with American partner outlets.
+The ultimate goal of GMPP is to strengthen Georgian media as news organizations and sustainable businesses through virtual collaboration and reciprocal partnership visits with American partner outlets.

-GMPP staff will arrange virtual introductions of Georgian and American media outlet staff online before the partnership visits commence and facilitate online communications and consultations between partnership visits.
-GMPP staff will work closely with Georgian and American media professionals to develop strong and lasting professional relationships through two-way partnership visits and stay connected online between the visits to foster innovative ideas to be introduced at the Georgian outlets and enhance the skillsets of key professional staff.
+GMPP staff will work closely with Georgian and American media professionals to develop strong and lasting professional relationships through two-way partnership visits and to stay connected online between the visits to foster innovative ideas to be introduced at the Georgian outlets and enhance the skillsets of key professional staff.

-Successful implementation of the program is fundamentally dependent on close, intensive and result-driven collaboration between the selected Georgian media outlets, IREX staff, and the U.S. partners based on mutual trust and respect, high motivation, and availability of needed resources.
+Successful implementation of the program is fundamentally dependent on close, intensive, and result-driven collaboration online and offline between the selected Georgian media outlets, IREX staff, and the U.S. partners based on mutual trust and respect, high motivation, and availability of needed resources.

 Based on the above, this year’s competition is open to media outlets that meet all of the following requirements:

-- Be an exclusively online media platform (digital native) or mixed (hybrid) media outlet with a predominant focus on online operations with an established presence on various online platforms
+- Be an online media outlet focused on digital operations, with an established presence across online platforms

 - Regularly produce in-house in-depth, analytical, investigative multimedia content and/or feature stories in addition to news coverage